Over 100 million members in 190 countries enjoy streaming movies and TV shows on Netflix, ticker symbol: NFLX.

 Even if it can’t do so right away because it reinvests its revenues into expansion opportunities, customer acquisition and marketing, will it do so in the future?

 To glean those insights, we can peer into the future and see what the expectations are for future earnings growth.

-In percentage terms, you can see future earnings for Netflix are expected to skyrocket over the next decade.
+In percentage terms, future earnings for Netflix are expected to skyrocket over the next decade.

 Netflix Stock Value: P/E Ratio